the-turing-way/the-turing-way/book/website/collaboration/academic-industry/academic-industry-establish.md

 There are a number of considerations for establishing your core team for the collaboration:
 * How many people do you want from each organisation?
 Do you want equal numbers from each side?
 * Do you want to specify the specific amount of time each person will be contracted to work on the collaboration?
 It may be useful to consider a secondment model.
-* How will you split responsibilities e.g operational v scientific?
+* How will you split different responsibilities, such as operational versus scientific decisions?
 Who has overall decision making power?
 * Will core team members be doing the research or only responsible for strategy?
 * If you hire researchers to work on the collaboration will they need to form part of the core team?